2 Huge Plays On U.S. Sports Betting: Which Stock Is The Better Bet? (NYSE:GENI)

 The United States sports betting market is one of the country's largest growing industries.
 To date, 30 states have legalized sports betting and 18 states have legalized online gambling.
 According to intelligence firm Morning Consult, the amount legally wagered in 2021 doubled to more than $52 billion.
 Sportradar Group AG (NASDAQ:SRAD) and Genius Sports Limited (NYSE:GENI) are two companies that will significantly benefit from industry tailwinds over the next decade.
 While not pure-play casino and gaming companies, these two SaaS data companies are going head-to-head as direct competitors.

-After IPO'ing at optimistic valuations, bearish sentiment has rained over both Sportradar and Genius since then.
+After IPO'ing at optimistic valuations, bearish sentiment has reigned over both Sportradar and Genius since then.
 As characterized in the chart below, Genius and Sportradar have significantly underperformed the broader markets (SPY) over the past year down 81.95% and 45.39%, respectively.

 Sportradar vs Genius